 Once derided as a gastronomic desert, Spain’s culinary credentials are currently unquestionable, particularly as the Catalan restaurant, El Celler de Can Roca in Girona, was awarded the title of “Best Restaurant in the World” by Restaurant Magazine in June this year.
 Indeed, no other European nation has witnessed such a massive gastronomic shake-up as Spain; cliches of calamares ‘n’ chips and stale tortilla are rarely employed these days.
 Instead, gastronomes will encounter a legion of chefs desperate to showcase their remarkable creativity, transforming traditional Spanish dishes into works of art.

-For this food revolution, we should largely thank maestro chef Ferran Adria and the legacy of his (now sadly closed) El Bulli on the Costa Brava.
+For this food revolution, we should mostly thank maestro chef Ferran Adria and the legacy of his (now sadly closed) El Bulli on the Costa Brava.
 Many of Spain’s top chefs wouldn’t be where they were today without a stint in Adria’s kitchen, a fact often reflected in the experimental nature of most contemporary Spanish cuisine.
 Mass immigration into urban Spain has also played its part, adding ethnic variety to a culinary scene that offers both excitement and tradition.

 Of course, such a culinary shake-up would be hollow without a similar Renaissance in the Spanish wine offering.
 Today, Rioja, Sherry, and Cava are now joined by numerous fashionable wine regions, such as Ribera Sacra in Galicia, a fact reflected in the country’s dynamic wine lists.
 What’s more, the Spanish restaurant sector has opened its doors to imported wines, so both visitors and locals are now spoilt for choice.
 The days when a Spanish restaurant only offered a few local vintages are long gone.